One of the world’s finest watercolour brush.

 The Financial Times had a wonderful article on the lengthy process of making Winsor & Newton artists’ brushes describing it as an art in itself (www.ft.com).
 The production process was explained as follows:

-- The brush hair is graded by hand: size “0” brushes, used for detail work, require 3mm-4mm hairs; the longest are 60mm.
+- The brush hair is graded by hand: size “0” brushes, used for detail work, require 3mm-4mm hairs; the longest is 60mm.
 The sorted hair is stacked to a diameter of about 10mm and wrapped in cartridge paper to be sent to the brushmakers who will generally work with shorter hairs, the smaller brushes being in greatest demand.

 - The handles, which come to the factory from a workshop near Bergamo in northern Italy, are made of dried birch which is shaped then primed and painted in a deep gloss.